Body Condition Scoring for Cows

 Common Evaluation Mistakes

 It might take some time to get comfortable with making a BCS assessment, but that’s OK.
-Working with your veterinarian or beef or dairy specialist to learn the evaluation techniques will not only give you a chance to learn the scoring system, it gives you the opportunity to help identify problems with your animals before they become a concern.
+Working with your veterinarian or beef or dairy specialist to learn the evaluation techniques will not only give you a chance to learn the scoring system, it allows you to help identify problems with your animals before they become a concern.
 As you begin assessments on your own keep in mind three common mistakes farmers make in BCS assessments:

-BCS Mistake No. 1: Reading the hair—not the fat.
+Body Condition Scoring Mistake No. 1: Reading the hair—not the fat.

-It’s easy to mistake the bulk the around the pins, hooks or ribs as fat when it’s actually the cow’s hair.
+It’s easy to mistake the bulk around the pins, hooks or ribs as fat when it’s actually the cow’s hair.
 To avoid this common mistake, the University of Nebraska-Lincoln BCS scoring guide recommends assessing the cow when it’s wet.
 “When possible, it’s good to lay hands on the animals to appreciate the amount of fat cover in higher-BCS animals and the lack of cover in lower-BCS animals,” Vander Ley adds.

 BCS Mistake No. 2.
 Looking for fat in all the wrong places.